ngallegos8/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 ### GET /movies

-Return JSON data in the format below. **Note**: you should return a JSON response in this format, without any additional nested data related to each movie.
+Return JSON data without any additional nested data related to each movie.

 <!-- ```json
 [